sichunai/loan-amortization/README.md

 Add keys to mapped table cells and lists.\
 Add more unit tests.\
 Add E2E tests.\
-Remove packages not used / incorporate using styled components.\
+Remove packages not used / incorporate using styled components